 The Th.M. thesis should demonstrate the student's ability to design a viable research project, pursue the research in relative independence, and write with clarity and force.
 An acceptable thesis should go beyond the description of data and include critical evaluation and interpretive judgment.
-The thesis must address a topic in the student's major
+The thesis must address a topic in the student's major.
+The thesis supervisor is assigned in consultation with the program supervisor and the Associate Dean for Master's Programs.

-Students pursuing the thesis track select a thesis supervisor prior to registration for Thesis Research.
-The Graduate Research Seminar and Thesis Research must be taken prior to Thesis Writing.
+The Graduate Research Seminar must be taken prior to Thesis Writing.
 Guidelines for thesis submission may be obtained from the Office of the Associate Dean for Master's Programs.
 The student should work closely with the thesis supervisor throughout all stages of thesis work.
-Evaluation of the thesis includes an oral exam.